bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 **Note:** *Do not bind any value directly to the `value` prop.
 Use the `v-model` binding.*

 ## Filtering
-Filtering, when used, is aplied to the original items array data, and hence it is not possible to filter data based on custom rendering of virtual columns.
+Filtering, when used, is applied to the original items array data, and hence it is not possible to filter data based on custom rendering of virtual columns.
 The items row data is stringified and the filter searches that stringified data (excluding any properties that begin with an underscore (`_`) and the deprecated property `state`.